-AREAS REQUIRING SPECIA AREAS REQUIRING SPECIAL ATTENTION SCHEDULE Reference Number: ARSA/NW/A82 /SCH1 - A82 Glencoe to Tyndrum Location ARSA/NW/A82 /SCH1 - Glencoe to Tyndrum Grid Reference 209902, 758663 to 232529, 730739.
-Problem Single carriageway 48 miles in length at high altitude (350m) prone to snow accumulations, drifting and jack-knifing of articulated vehicles on Has this site experienced steep inclines.
-Due to accumulation of snow road has been closed in previous winters. problems before or is it an identified risk?
-Due to accumulation of show road has been closed in previous writters.
-Detailed Mitigation Measures Optional Mitigation Salt Bins positioned at Blackmount and Glencoe replenished as Measures necessary.
+Reference Number: ARSA/NW/A82 /SCH1 - A82 Glencoe to Tyndrum Location ARSA/NW/A82 /SCH1 - Glencoe to Tyndrum Grid Reference 209902, 758663 to 232529, 730739.
+Problem Single carriageway 48 miles in length at high altitude (350m) prone to snow accumulations, drifting and jack-knifing of articulated vehicles on Has this site synavished steep inclines.
+Due to accumulation of snow road has been closed in previous winters.
+Has this site experienced problems before or is it an identified risk?
+Due to accumulation of show road has been closed in previous winters.
+Detailed Mitigation Measures Ontional Mitiration Colt Dine positioned at Dischargement and Clauses vanishing as Optional Mitigation Measures Salt Bins positioned at Blackmount and Glencoe replenished as necessary.
 Application of additional salt on inclines at drivers discretion.
-Snow Depot at Ballachulish.
-Show Depot at Banachunsh.
-Front line treatment route 20-17 40g treatment route 40-21 Gat B patrol PB-5.
+Snow Depot at Ballachulish. - Event line treatment youts 20 17 Front line treatment route 20-17 40g treatment route 40-21 40g treatment route 40-21 Cat B patrol PB-5.
 (1st November to 31st March) Monitoring of conditions, including cameras at Alt na Feadh and Tyndrum by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Deployment of snow blower from Killin Depot.
 Pre-deployment where possible.
 Representative deployed to MART.
 Deployment of vehicles with welfare kits as standard.
-When enacted The measures detailed above will be in place prior to the event based on a When enacted forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
+When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
 Reactive implementation when monitoring of conditions indicates requirement.
 Who enacts Winter Service Duty Supervisor supported by WSDO.
-Who will manage the response Winter Service Manager supported by Duty Supervisor based in Control Room.
+Who will manage the Winter Service Manager supported by Duty Supervisor based in Control response Room.
 Are diversion routes to be used?
-A828 - A85 (Height restrictions Connel Bridge) G NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2019/20
+A828 - A85 (Height restrictions Connel Bridge) G NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2020/21

 Deployment of resources The following resources are available for deployment: 1 reserve spreader/plough Fort William (Corpach) 1 reserve spreader/ Plough (Killin), and 1 snowblower (Killin) deployed at Duty Supervisor discretion.
 Use of VMS Contact Traffic Scotland to display messages on C3 and C6 Other measures put in place Closure of snowgates at Glencoe and Tyndrum.
 Assistance from Assistance from Transport Scotland Communications to agree message out additional Transport Scotland resources to be put out to the media.
-Assistance from External Sources Assistance from Police Scotland in implementing road closures if deemed necessary.
+Assistance from External Assistance from Police Scotland in implementing road closures if deemed Sources necessary.
 Vehicle Recovery through Police Scotland Contracts if vehicles become stuck.